 The rising need for increasing in-store operational efficiency in retail stores is positively impacting the market demand.
 The implementation of an electronic shelf label system allows retailers to save time and actively guide customers in the store.
 ESL system helps store chains in dynamic and strategic price management and automatically updates price display.
 With retailers focusing on improving consumers’ shopping experience, the demand for ESL to keep pace with product inventory and ensure right merchandise will increase.

-Wide viewing angle, three-color displays, and support for customization including brand logos and graphic content of full graphic e-paper ESLs will drive their market growth.
+Wide viewing angle, three-color displays, and support for customization including brand logos and graphic content of full graphic e-paper ESLs will drive the market growth.
 These systems are compatible with barcodes and QR code tags, improving the POS/retail experience.
 Retailers use these systems to display graphic content and information, enhancing customer attention and in-store communication.
-The players in the industry are introducing innovative full graphic e-paper display that ensures high readability in all lighting conditions.
+The companies in the industry are introducing innovative full graphic e-paper display that ensures high readability in all lighting conditions.
 For instance, Diebold Nixdorf, Incorporated, a financial and retail technology company based in the U.S., is offering radio-controlled full graphical e-paper ESLs that allow simultaneous price updates on POS terminals and shelves in stores.

-Reliability, ease-of-use, and increased security offered by IR-enabled ESL systems will boost the market growth.
+Reliability, ease-of-use, and increased security offered by IR-enabled ESL systems will boost the market revenue.
 This technology has the ability to transmit 90,000 updates in an hour and can be used as bi-directional communication.
 IR technology is sensitive and can receive & transmit more efficiently compared to the other technologies.
 The adoption of IR technology in ESL tags reduces interference with other radio frequency devices present in large retail stores.
-The advent of light-based infrared technology in ESL devices will further propel the segment growth.
+The advent of light-based infrared technology in ESL devices will further propel the industry growth.

-Commercial applications are estimated to dominate the ESL market over the forecast time period.
+Commercial applications are estimated to dominate the North America ESL market over the forecast time period.
 The systems are witnessing high adoption among supermarkets in the U.S. to display product prices in stores.
 For instance, in June 2018, The Kroger Company, one of the largest supermarket chains in the U.S., deployed Enhanced Display for Grocery Environment (EDGE) at 16 test stores located across Ohio state in the U.S. The retail giant partnered with Microsoft Corporation to store and process volumes of data generated by digital shelves in Microsoft Azure.